aitskovi/gamemenu/README.markdown

 Game Menu provides a base class for creating an in-game menu system for iPad games.
 The base class provides navigation and tap outside to resume functionality.

+Running the project shows a sample menu.

 Instructions
 ============

 ### Menu Page (GMPage)

 To create a menu page simply sub-class GMPage.
 You can create your page either programatically or using a .xib file.
 To show the menu page follow the instructions in the game menu section.

 ### Game Menu (GMMenu)